xdy/twodsix-foundryvtt/docs/docs.md

 Also, see the [PUBLISHERS.md](../PUBLISHERS.md) for details of the rpg publishers that have explicitly granted us permission to support their products.

 # Supported variants
-Listed in order of me adding notes about them.
-I.e. the newest ones are towards the end.

 ## Cepheus Engine
 Complete skill and personal equipment compendiums are available (supplied by @marvin9257).